Skip to Main Content

 My life totally changed after this phone call.
 Professor Froelich contacted me, THE chordoma expert in France.
 He understood my distress and offered to help me by reviewing all my images and coming up with a suitable treatment plan.
 He proposed to enter from my back to fully remove my vertebrae C1 (full of tumor) and to remove the maximum of the surrounding tumor.
 He was so calm, and confident and I trusted him.

 My life changed after this call and for the first time in a very positive way.
 I was operated on the 23rd of March, 2021 for sixteen hours.
 It was a very difficult experience because I was so tired and when I woke up I had to wear a Minerva jacket to stabilize my head and I also needed a cementoplasty.
-I stayed in the hospital in Paris for two weeks without seeing anybody, it was during Covid and my family lives in Nice.
+I stayed in the hospital in Paris for two weeks without seeing anybody, it was during covid and my family lives in Nice.
 Professor Froelich managed to remove all the tumor.
 I went back home to heal and after four months, I went back to Paris to start radiation therapy.
 I had to find a place to stay and again was away from my family.
 Unfortunately, just prior to starting the radiation therapy I got a wound infection.
 I managed to finish all 41 radiation cycles by mid September.
-But in October, I had to return to Lariboisiere hospital due to a wound infection.
+But in October, I had to return to Lariboisiere Hospital due to a wound infection.
 A second operation was needed to remove all the metal and put in some new ones.
 I stayed in the hospital for three weeks, away from my family.
 From November 2021 until August 2022 I had to work to accept my pain and my handicap, which is an ongoing process.

 Now it feels like I have started a new life; I went back to my job not full time though.
 I am so grateful to AVAC and Professor Froelich for giving me the chance to spend more time with my family, and friends and to see my children grow up.
 After a chordoma, life is completely different and we must accept so many things, the fear of it coming back, the ongoing pain, the handicap, and so many other things but there is life after chordoma.
 Even if it is different we are alive and every day I try to remember how lucky I am to be here.